JoshJOkayguy/UsefulGLua/README.md

 - If you want to learn gLua, there is this very obscure yet powerful resource called [youtube](https://www.youtube.com/).
 - Use surface.CreateFont sparingly, it eats up performance.
 Basically just don't create a new font for every possible font size in the known universe.
 - When working with derma, use docking when possible, it's very useful and will save you the trouble of manually positioning (and scaling, in some cases) everything.
 - Try to avoid using global variables.
-They can be really useful, but you have to be careful with them because they WILl conflict with other addons if they have the same name.
+They can be really useful, but you have to be careful with them because they WILL conflict with other addons if they have the same name.
-  - Also, make sure your variables have unique names so that you can actually remember what they do when you or someone else reads your code (or so that they don't conflict with other addons in the event that they're global variables!)
+  - Also, make sure all your variables have unique names so that you can actually remember what they do when you or someone else reads your code (or so that they don't conflict with other addons in the event that they're global variables!)
 - Comment your code so that you and others understand what's happening if you decide to go back to it in the future.
 - Proofread your code to check for things like unecessary lines of code, messy formatting, endless loops, etc.
 - Reference the [gmod wiki](http://wiki.facepunch.com/gmod/) when you can, it's useful and may provide you with an alternate solution to a complex task that you're undertaking...
 It also makes sure that you don't waste the time of others when the answer you're looking for is literally on the wiki.
   - When asking for help, make sure you aren't creating the [xy problem](https://xyproblem.info/).
 - Always look for an alternate, better solution.
 If what you're doing seems convoluted or wrong, it just may be.
-Ask for help, search the wiki, search your brain.
-It seems obvious, but it's a truly useful piece of advice.
+Search the wiki and think hard BEFORE asking for help, it'll help you become a better coder.
+It seems obvious, but it's a truly useful piece of advice that some people genuinely don't consider.
+- Do not be afraid to ask people to look at your code or give advice, if anybody can tell you how to make your code cleaner and more optimized, it's someone with more experience in the field.